 End user license agreement

-It is an agreement specific to SaaS buyers; it defines the end-user's rights and obligations in using the software provided by the vendor.
+is an agreement specific to SaaS buyers; it defines the end-user's rights and obligations in using the vendor's software.
 It typically stipulates who owns the SaaS software, who can use it, and how much they can use it.

 It also covers how the SaaS provider keeps confidential information safe and who is responsible if something goes wrong.
 The customer's breach of this term can lead to lawsuits or penalties.